Agha-Muqarib/Pairing-Heaps/README.md

 ## Types:

-Pairing Heap is of two types.
+Pairing Heap is of two types:

 1- Minimium Pairing Heap.